NiekBeijloos/SOLID/4. Interface Segregation Principle/Examples/ISP to the 'extreme'/README.md

 Searching for the **Get** implementation within our **SpecialDatabaseClient** will now directly point to the correct concrete implementation.
 This way we do not have to spend time on searching and concluding which concrete implementation belongs to the used interface.

 ## Conclusion
 Applying ISP to the 'extreme' would mean a single function per interface.
 This brings reusability and makes us fully comply with ISP.
 However, the complexity of our codebase increases.
-More concrete implementations will implement the same interface, resulting in a codebase that is hard navigate through.
+More concrete implementations will implement the same interface, resulting in a codebase that is hard to navigate through.
 In addition, our interfaces will be scattered, resulting in a decrease in readability.
 Navigating and readability helps us understand the code intent more quickly, reducing the time spent on a new feature or bug.